wiicode/cybersecurity-framework/bcsf.md

 > **BENTO:GUIDES** is the publishing platform for accessing **Bento Cyber Security Framework** and all supporting materials.
 {.is-info}

-Bento Cyber Security Framework is an applied framework for small business cyber security.
+Bento Cyber Security Framework (BCSF) is an applied framework for small business cyber security.
 It is developed to help companies protect data, retain employees, and build trust with customers and vendors.

 BCSF recognizes the diversity among organizations.
 Each businesses will have different needs and requirements based on a number of factors.
 BCSF is meant to apply to any organization looking to build a cybersecurity program.